-- The In-House Legal Counsel is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The In-House Solicitor is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.

 - A current staff member or student who makes a protected disclosure contrary to this policy, or a line manager who does not respond to disclosures in accordance with this policy, may be subject to disciplinary action under the Staff Code of Conduct or the Student Discipline Regulations; examples of situations where a disclosure will not be protected under this policy are if:

 - the person making the disclosure knows the disclosure is false